-Through Phase 1 of the NPCA Policy Review and Procedural Manual Project, the immediate need for technical guidance related to Environmental Impact Studies (EIS's) interim to the completion of the Procedural Manual was identified.
+Through Phase 1 of the NPCA Policy Review and Procedural Manual Project, the immediate need for technical guidance related to Environmental Impact Studies interim to the completion of the Procedural Manual was identified.
 On March 25, 2022, the NPCA Board of Directors approved staff report (FA-10-22) with the recommendation to prepare, a Section 28 Environmental Impact Study (EIS) Guideline interim to the final planning and permitting Procedural Manual being completed by the end of 2022.
 Staff committed to presenting the draft interim Guideline to the Governance Committee in May 2022.
+Input and feedback on the draft Interim Section 28 EIS Guideline was received from the Governance Committee on May 12, 2022, with direction for staff to present the document to the Board of Directors for approval.